ChAndreas/chandreas.github.io/_posts/2019-04-06-introduction-memory-management.md

 **Page allocator**

-The Linux page allocator is based on a buddy allocator, implemented in mm/page_alloc.c.
-This allocator tracks free pages of different orders.
-An order n page is 2<sup>12+n</sup> bytes big and is aligned to a 2<sup>12+n</sup> byte boundary (assuming that the system is using a native page size of 2<sup>12</sup> bytes).
+The Linux page allocator is based on a buddy allocator, implemented in `mm/page_alloc.c` and tracks the free pages of different orders.

 **Translation Lookaside Buffer (TLB)**